Mrcl3/Compose-your-services/README.md

-# Detector Control System example
+# Compose your services
-This Detector Control System is deployed using docker-compose (compose file format 3.7), which is a tool for defining and running multi-container Docker application.
+These services are  deployed using docker-compose (compose file format 3.7), which is a tool for defining and running multi-container Docker application.
 This application requires docker engine version 18.06.0+.

-DCS contains most essential blocks (containers) for proper operation of the certain experimental setup:
+This example contains most essential blocks (containers) for proper operation of the certain experimental setup:

 * Control System Studio (Phoebus)
 * Example IOC